DA0-DA0/docs/docs/workflows/dao-roles.md

 - `extension` - Metadata extension for the `role` & `weight`

 :::info
- If a DAO has not yet assigned roles, all tokens can be minted to the DAO treasury, until roles are assigned with a nft-transfer proposal.
+ If a DAO has not yet assigned roles, all tokens can be minted to the DAO treasury, until roles are assigned with a [nft-transfer proposal](../dao-governance/actions/nfts#transfer-nft).
 :::

 ### 3. Implement Roles Into Custom UI
-With the roles collection contract known, a client can now perform an ownership query to the contract to check if for example a connected wallet is assigned a role to an internal DAO committee website.
+With the roles collection contract known, ownership queries can be made by clients and other contracts to power features that make use of the daos role tokens *(e.g. a dao with a moderator role needs to restrict access to a specific analytic page in their web-app)*.